Home » French Horn Exercises [With Printable Music] » French Horn Boot Camp: Buzzing

 Free Buzzing

 Free buzzing, or buzzing without the mouthpiece, is somewhat controversial and not for everyone.
 However, I think it is generally useful to do at least a little bit of this for intermediate students.
-If it doesn’t help we can always move on to something else, but I find that most students benefit some (or greatly) from this kind of practice.
+If it doesn’t help you can always move on to something else, but I find that most students benefit some (or greatly) from this kind of practice.

 Some great players can’t (or don’t) do any of this, but I’ve found that it’s quite helpful for me to focus the embouchure’s aperture and learn how to keep the corners firm in both the upper and lower register.